Arquisoft/Inci_i3a/inci_api_doc/README.md

-# springfox-demos
-Springfox demo applications

 # boot-swagger
-A spring boot application with both swagger 1.2 and 2.0 api documentation enabled
- - Demonstrates using swagger groups
+A spring boot applicationawith swagger2 to document Agents service of Inci_i3A

 ```
 ./gradlew boot-swagger:bootRun